jh2srv/cdc_pdm_mic/README.md

       cmake -G "NMake Makefiles" .. -DPICO_BOARD=pico -DFAMILY=rp2040 -DBOARD=raspberry_pi_pico
       nmake
       ```
-5. **Flash the UF2 file to Raspberry Pi Pico**: Flash the compiled code onto the Raspberry Pi Pico microcontroller.
+4. **Flash the UF2 file to Raspberry Pi Pico**: Flash the compiled code onto the Raspberry Pi Pico microcontroller.
-6. **Connect to Serial Terminal**: Use a serial terminal application to connect to the Raspberry Pi Pico over USB CDC.
+5. **Connect to Serial Terminal**: Use a serial terminal application to connect to the Raspberry Pi Pico over USB CDC.
 (Ensure appropriate drivers are installed if needed.)
-7. **View Data**: Once connected, you should start receiving raw data from the MEMS PDM microphone.
+6. **View Data**: Refer to the notebook in the `example` folder for instructions on how to use and visualize the data.

+**Note**: A compiled UF2 version can be found under `firmware`.
 ## Dependencies
 - [TinyUSB](https://github.com/hathach/tinyusb): A small and efficient USB stack for USB-enabled microcontrollers.
 Used for USB CDC communication.